Psvensso/react-starter-book/react-basics.md

 ---

 With React it's all about rendering state using components.
-Let's get to it.
+Let's go and see how the components are written.